 If you have found yourself wishing that you could create sentences that are clearer, simpler, and better understood by others, this course is for you.
-If you have found yourself pensively contemplating the placement of a single comma in something you have written or the written work of someone else, you will relish in the content presented within this course.
+If you have found yourself pensively contemplating the placement of a single comma in something you have written or the written work of someone else, you will relish the content presented within this course.

 - How to edit in American English for a variety of audiences and content types, including corporate communications, web publications, fiction and narrative nonfiction

 - Grammatical rules and how to utilize standard and customized style guides

 - Online editing and content management tools and best practices

 - Characteristics of various professional environments and strategies for determining the best fit for you as an editor

 - Develop skills by editing excerpts of text crafted by real authors

 Who Should Attend?

 - Those interested in workplace or freelance copyediting and proofreading

 - Those who have an appreciation for writing, and editing, with an eye for precision